alvaropuche-stack/x-ai-personality-scrapper/README.md

-# Degen Scraper
+# X Strive Scraper

 Pipeline for generating AI character files and training datasets by scraping public figures' online presence across Twitter and blogs.

 > **IMPORTANT**: Create a new Twitter account for this tool.
 DO NOT use your main account as it may trigger Twitter's automation detection and result in account restrictions.

-## New: Local Browser Scraping with Real Data
+## Local Browser Scraping with Real Data

-The scraper now supports **real data extraction** using your authenticated browser session, giving you access to **500+ tweets per account** instead of just 50 public tweets.
+The scraper supports **real data extraction** using your authenticated browser session, giving you access to **500+ tweets per account** instead of just 50 public tweets.

 ### Setup for Real Data Extraction